pangeo-data/climpred/docs/source/metrics.rst

 ``keyword: 'mse'``

 The average of the squared difference between forecasts and observations.
-This incorporates both the variance and bias of the estimator [4]_.
+This incorporates both the variance and bias of the estimator.

 .. autofunction:: _mse